Click HERE for the Viltis Golden Anniversary 1944 to 1994

 During his youth in Lithuania Vyts did not notice any overt animosity by the Lithuanians against the Germans and, in fact, he was on good terms with German soldiers.
 One was so pleased at Vyts' reading a story in the Gothic script that he presented Vyts with a chocolate bar, not easily obtainable around 1917 to 1918.
 In America, however, around 1936, Vyts and a friend, Vytautas Slakis, published an anti-Nazi magazine called Concord.
 Six issues appeared, but they closed down publication, having received one threat but no community support.

 As Vyts' dancers became more and more popular, and his dance books began to appear, he was asked to join the Chicago Park District, teaching folk dances which varied with the ethnic population living around each park, retaining the patterns, music, and meaning of each dance he taught.
-He began editing one of the first folk dance mgazines, Lore Magazine, the precursor to Viltis.
+He began editing one of the first folk dance magazines, Lore Magazine, the precursor to Viltis.

-Soon, Vyts was traveling continously, by 1940 teaching folk dance all over the United States in more than 200 colleges, universities, recreational centers, and other venues.
+Soon, Vyts was traveling continuously, by 1940 teaching folk dance all over the United States in more than 200 colleges, universities, recreational centers, and other venues.
 Throughout the years, Vyts left an indelible impression on the psyche of the vast of majority of folk dancers in America.

 The list of Vyt's superlative "firsts" include organization of the first Lithuanian folk dance club in the world in 1933; the first "kolo" (Yugoslavian circle dances) club in the United States to perform before non-ethnic audiences; presented the first folk ballet that combined song, dance, and customs of ethnic authenticity; the first Hindu folk ballet in the United States; the first international folk festival in the southern United States; the first international folk dance teacher to tour Canada; organized the first Israeli group in St. Louis, Missouri; and presented the first ecumenical Easter Passion Play in Fairhope, Alabama.